William C. Norris (general): Vietnam War

-He went to Southeast Asia in November 1966 and served at Takhli Royal Thai Air Force Base, as chief of the Operations Branch, 355th Tactical Fighter Wing.
-In January 1967, he was assigned as commander of the 333rd Tactical Fighter Squadron, equipped with Republic F-105 Thunderchief aircraft.
-During this period, he completed 100 combat missions over North Vietnam.
+Norris arrived in Southeast Asia in November 1966 and served at Takhli Royal Thai Air Force Base as chief of the Operations Branch, 355th Tactical Fighter Wing.
+In January 1967, he served first as operations officer and then assumed command of the 333rd Tactical Fighter Squadron, equipped with Republic F-105 Thunderchief aircraft.
+He completed 100 combat missions over North Vietnam during this tour.

-On 12 August 1967 Norris led a strike force of twenty F-105 aircraft against a North Vietnamese target.
-Evading surface-to-air missiles, he positioned his force for the bomb run.
-Four Vietnam People's Air Force MiG-17s engaged his flight from the rear.
-Norris turned toward the MiGs, drew them away from his attack force, eluded them, and returned to successfully attack the target.
-For his actions he was awarded the Air Force Cross.